To nail down the best self-care apps, we put dozens to the test.

 Each of these apps has functions to preset reminders or to automatically track your heart rate or steps utilizing other wearables you might have like the Apple Watch or a FitBit.

-Here’s your comprehensive guide to the best self-care apps in 2021:
+Here’s your comprehensive guide to the best self-care apps in 2023.
+Whether free or paid, each of these are apps that we personally use.

 Best Self-Care App Overall